My Always Up-to-Date Guide to Android Apps

 Reserve a Table

 A must have app if you go to restaurants that typically require a reservation or like to plan ahead.
+Plus you can earn points to put towards gift cards to your favorite spots.

 Boost for reddit